Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-The training loss decreases in value with increasing epochs and bit duration, as illustrated in \Cref{fig_testbed_training}.
+The selected hyperparameters ensure stable learning, with the training loss decreasing over epochs and the bit duration, as illustrated in Fig. 7 b).
 Specifically, we observe stability after the second epoch, and losses decrease as the bit duration increases.
-The resulting \ac{BER} falls within the range \numrange{e-2}{2e-6}, where the higher errors occur in the lower bit duration range of the plot ($T_b<\SI{2}{\second}$).
-Besides, as the peak of received pulses lasts for around~$\SI{4}{\second}$, the resulting \ac{BER} dramatically decreases when transmissions are performed with a bit duration of $\SI{5}{\second}$ or longer, i.e., the impact of \ac{ISI} becomes negligible.
+The resulting \ac{BER} falls within the range \numrange{e-2}{2e-6}, where more errors occur for lower bit durations, i.e., $T_b<\SI{2}{\second}$.
+Besides, as the peak of the received pulses lasts for around~$\SI{4}{\second}$, the resulting \ac{BER} dramatically decreases when transmissions are performed with the bit duration of $\SI{5}{\second}$ or more, i.e., when \ac{ISI} becomes negligible.